 We conducted our audit in accordance with International Standards on Auditing (ISAs) and the additional requirements applicable in Denmark.
-Our responsibilities under those standards and require-ments are further described in the Auditor's Responsibilities for the Audit of the Financial Statewments section of our report.
-We are independent of the Group in accordance with the International Ethics Standards Board for Accountants' Code of Ethics for Professional Accountants (IESBA Code) and the addi-tional requirements applicable in Denmark, and we have fulfilled our other ethical responsibilities in ac-cordance with these requirements.
+Our responsibilities under those standards and requirements are further described in the Auditor's responsibilities for the audit of the Financial Statements section of our report.

 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.